Cosmology in p-brane systems: The intersection of two branes in -dimensional theory

-We list the Friedmann-Lemaitre-Robertson-Walker (FLRW) cosmological solutions with an isotropic and homogeneous three-space for the solutions (\ref{c:metric-mr-2:Eq}) in Table~\ref{table_2} for $p0$-$p1$ brane system in the six-dimensional Romans theory.
-The power exponents of the scale factor of possible four-dimensional cosmological models are given by $a(\tilde{\Msp})\propto \tau^{\lambda(\tilde{\Msp})}$, where $\tau$ is the cosmic time, and $a(\tilde{\Msp})$ and $a_{\rm E}(\tilde{\Msp})$ denote the scale factors of the space $\tilde{\Msp}$ in Jordan and Einstein frames with the exponents carrying the same suffices, respectively.
-Here $\tilde{\Msp}$ denotes the spatial part of the spacetime $\Msp$.
+The Friedmann-Lemaitre-Robertson-Walker (FLRW) cosmological solutions with an isotropic and homogeneous three-space for the solutions (\ref{c:metric-mr-2:Eq}) are listed in Table~\ref{table_2} for the intersection of 0-brane and 1-brane system in the six-dimensional Romans theory.
+The power exponents of the scale factor of possible four-dimensional cosmological models can be expressed as $a(\tilde{\Msp})\propto \tau^{\lambda(\tilde{\Msp})}$, where $\tilde{\Msp}$ denotes the spatial part of the spacetime $\Msp$, $\tau$ denotes the cosmic time, and $a(\tilde{\Msp})$ and $a_{\rm E}(\tilde{\Msp})$ are the scale factors of the space $\tilde{\Msp}$ in Jordan and Einstein frames with the exponents carrying the same suffices, respectively.

-Since the time dependence in the metric comes from only one brane in the intersections, the obtained expansion law is simple.
-In order to find an expanding universe, one may have to compactify the vacuum bulk space as well as the brane world volume.
-Unfortunately we find that the fastest expanding case in the Jordan frame has the power $\lambda(\tilde{\Msp})<1/2$, which is too small to give a realistic expansion law like that in the matter-dominated era ($a\propto \tau^{2/3}$) or that in the radiation-dominated era ($a\propto \tau^{1/2}$).
+The obtained expansion law is simple because the time dependence in the metric comes from only one brane in the intersections.
+Thus one may have to compactify the vacuum bulk space as well as the brane world volume to find an expanding universe.
+However, we find that the fastest expanding case in the Jordan frame has the power $\lambda(\tilde{\Msp})<1/2$.
+Hence, the solutions cannot give a realistic expansion law like that in the matter-dominated era ($a\propto \tau^{2/3}$) or that in the radiation-dominated era ($a\propto \tau^{1/2}$).

-When we compactify the extra dimensions and go to the four-dimensional Einstein frame, the power exponents are different depending on how we compactify the extra dimensions even within one solution.
-For $p0-p1$ brane in the six-dimensional Romans theory, we give the power exponent of the fastest expansion of our four-dimensional Universe in the Einstein frame in Table \ref{table_7}.
-We again see that the expansion is too small.
-Hence, we have to conclude that in order to find a realistic expansion of the Universe in this type of models, one has to include additional ``matter" fields on the brane.
+When we derive the four-dimensional effective theory in the Einstein frame after compactifying the extra dimensions, the power exponents are different depending on how we compactify the extra dimensions even within one solution.
+For the intersection of 0-brane and 1-brane in the six-dimensional Romans theory, we find the power exponent of the fastest expansion of our four-dimensional Universe in the Einstein frame in Table \ref{table_7}.
+Unfortunately, the expansion is too small again.
+Therefore, in order to find a realistic expansion of the Universe in this type of models, one has to include additional ``matter" fields on the brane.